Skip to main content

 1. Create a bill

 A bill is payable to a contact_id and is made of one or more line items.
 Each line item is either an EXPENSE (a flat amount) or an ITEM (a unit amount times a quantity); the bill total is calculated from the lines.
-Send a unique idempotency_key so a retried request never creates a duplicate.
+Send a unique Idempotency-Key header so a retried request never creates a duplicate.

 Response